 Also known as the Intelligence Department or GHQ Intelligence Squad, GHQ Intelligence was set up to identify and pick out targets for the Squad to shoot.
 They were based in an office in 3 Crow Street, off Dame Street and opposite Dublin Castle.
 Full days they spent there going through social columns looking for any information on British agents, Policemen, Black and Tans etc, building up profiles of their movements in order to make their elimination easier.
 The officer in charge of the Intelligence Department was Liam Tobin, with Tom Cullen second in command and Frank Thornton as third in command of the unit.
 On a lot of assassinations an Intelligence Officer would be present to point out the target.
 At this point I should explain another difference between the Squad and the Intelligence department: the men who made up Intelligence were all officers, while most men in the Squad were not officers, that unit being made up of all ranks.

 Now the confusing part!
 Both groups I have seen called GHQ Intelligence Squad, but to really make things confusing, GHQ Intelligence Officers carried out assassinations!
 Some like Joe Dolan did quite a few!
 Sometimes with Squad men acting as a cover party!
 Other times Michael Collins would approach Liam Tobin who was in charge of the Intelligence department and order a hit direct with him.
 In turn he would get the Squad to carry out the operation, or else use one of his own men like Joe Dolan or Frank Thornton or another Intelligence Officer.
 The easy way to separate the two groups is while the full strength of the Squad took part in the burning of the Custom House NO members of the Intelligence Department took part in the Burning.
-There was at least one Intelligence Officer, from the 2nd Battalion there, but not in that capacity on the day.
+There was at least one Battalion Intelligence Officer there, Joe Griffin from the 2nd Battalion, but not in that capacity on the day.